sagyzdop/blog/_posts/2025-01-20-Analysis-of-Algorithms-Asymptotic-Notations.md

 ### What are the asymptotic notations?

-Important intuition that I had to get was to understand that the `Big-O`, `Big-Ω` and `Big-Θ` notations actually don't have a direct connection to algorithms or complexities, nor to computer science for that matter.
+Most important thing in learning this for me was to understand that the `Big-O`, `Big-Ω` and `Big-Θ` notations actually don't have a direct connection to algorithms or complexities, nor to computer science for that matter.
 They are rather purely mathematical tools for describing the the **growth rate** of functions.

-So the thing we are measuring here is the growth rate.
+So the thing we are measuring here – is the **growth rate**.

 ### Connection between Algorithm Runtime and Functions